• Skip to primary navigation

 Instructions

-Place sliced apples, 3/4 cup sugar, and cornstarch together in a medium pot.
+Place sliced apples, 3/4 cup sugar, and cornstarch in a medium pot.
 Cook over medium-low heat, stirring frequently.
-Continue with the rest of the recipe while the apples are cooking just keep an eye on them and stir frequently.
+While the apples are cooking, continue with the rest of the recipe, just keep an eye on them and stir frequently.

-Stir together almond milk and apple cider vinegar together in a cup and let sit.
+Stir together almond milk and apple cider vinegar in a cup and let sit.

-In a medium bowl mix the flour, sugar, baking powder, and salt together.
+In a medium bowl, mix the flour, sugar, baking powder, and salt.
 Stir in the milk mixture.

 Bake for 50-55 minutes until golden brown.